-Patient The Patients (PATIENTS) file contains one record per patient in the USRDS database and provides basic demographic and ESRD-related data.
-One record for each ESRD patient, including incidence, prevalence, and patient survival data.
+Patient demographic an patient survival TIENTS) file contains one record per patient in the USRDS database and provides basic d ESRD-related data.
+One record for each ESRD patient, including incidence, prevalence, and data.
 This file is required to use any of the other Standard Analysis Files.
-Most other files will need to be linked to this file using the encrypted patient ID.
-Residence The Residence file (RESIDENC) is a longitudinal record of each patient's residence by ZIP code.
-For each patient, one record for each period in a different residence.
+Most other files nked to this file using the encrypted patient ID.
+Residence e (RESIDENC) is a longitudinal record of each patient's residence by ZIP code.
+For each ord for each period in a different residence.
 Regional analyses.
-Treatment History The Treatment History files (RXHIST, RXHIST60) contain a new record for each patient at each change in modality or dialysis provider.
-One record for each period a patient is treated with a specific modality.
-Modality distribution and treatment patterns.
+Treatment Histo ry modality or dial story files (RXHIST, RXHIST60) contain a new record for each patient at each change in ysis provider.
+One record for each period a patient is treated with a specific modality. ution and treatment patterns.